Johnnie Jackson: Colchester United

 After being released by Tottenham Hotspur in the summer of 2006, he was soon signed on a free transfer by Colchester, who were recently promoted to the Championship, and whom he had played for on loan in 2003.

 Jackson made his Colchester United debut for the club, where he started the whole game, in a 2–1 loss against Birmingham City in the opening game of the season.
 However, he suffered a groin injury and appeared on the substitute bench following his recovery from injury between August and October.
-But he soon regained his first team place at the club and it wasn't until on 13 February 2007 when he scored his first goal for the club, as Colchester lost 2–1 against West Bromwich Albion.
+But he soon regained his first team place at the club and on 13 February 2007 he scored his first goal for the club, as Colchester lost 2–1 against West Bromwich Albion.
 Three weeks later, on 2 March 2007, he scored again, in a 5–1 loss against Derby County.
 Jackson finished his first season, making thirty–three appearances and scoring two times in all competitions.

 In the 2007–08 season, Jackson managed to regain his first team place in the club's second season at the Championship.
 He then scored his first goal of the season on 3 November 2007, in a 1–1 draw against Leicester City.
 Jackson went on to score two more goals by the end of 2007 against Crystal Palace and Cardiff City.
 For his performance at the club this season, Jackson signed a contract extension, which believed to run for another two years.
 Jackson then scored three goals in three matches between 9 February 2008 and 16 February 2008 against Burnley, Preston North End and Hull City.
 After the match, Jackson said his goal against Hull City was the best ever strike he scored.
 He then scored his seventh goal of the season on 15 March 2008, in a 1–1 draw against Cardiff City.
 Despite the club were relegated to League One, Jackson been an ever-present player this season, making forty–eight appearances and scoring eight times in all competitions and at the end of the 2007–08 season, he won the club's Player of the Year award and Gazette Player-of-the-Year award.